Artifactory Linux Package Installation

 Installing Artifactory on RPM-based systems, whether for a single-node setup or a High Availability (HA) configuration, is considered a native installation.
 It simply means that Artifactory can be installed directly on RPM-based systems using the operating system's native package management tools, specifically YUM or DNF.

-Here you'll find step-by-step instructions for installing JFrog Artifactory on an RPM system, covering both single-node and high-availability (HA) configurations.
+The following sections provide step-by-step instructions for installing JFrog Artifactory on an RPM system, covering both single-node and high-availability (HA) configurations.

 Prerequisites